-Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonishs to that effect, and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract, by his or their bond, with two sufficient surcties, each in the penal amount of fifty (50) per cent.

-Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interies and the contained of the party or parties making the estimate that the several matters stated therein are in all respects true.
-Where more than one person is interested, it is requisite that the Verrical test, or in any put on since the string that the Verrical State of the party or parties making the estimate that the several matters stated therein are in all respects true.
-Where more than one person is interested, it is requisite that the Verrical State of the party of the person single the stimate, they surcties for its faithful performance; and that if he shall omit or refuse to execute the same, they will pay to the person or persons to whom the contract may be awarded to the person or persons to whom the contract have be approved by the Comportation and the party of the work by which the bids are tested.
-The consent above mentioned shall be accompani
+Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect, and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient surcties, each in the penal amount of fifty (50) per cent. of the ESTIMATED amount of fifty (50) per cent.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate that the several matters stated person are in all respects frue.
+Where matter states are person are in all respects true.
+Where the vertical person is independent in the State of the party of parties making the estimate they be parties interested.

+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as his surcties for its faithful performance; and that if he shall omit or refuse to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled on its completion, and that whic guired before making their estimates.

+Bidders will state the price for each article, by which the bids will be tested.

+Bidders will write out the amount of their estimates in addition to inserting the same in figures.

+Payment will be made by a requisition on the Comptroller, in accordance with the terms of the contract, or from time to time, as the Commissioners may determine.

+The form of the contract, including specifications and showing the manner of payment, can be obtained at the office of the Department, and bidders are cautioned to examine each and all of its provisions carefully, as the Board of Public Charities and Correction will insist upon its absolute enforcement in every particular.

+HENRY H. PORTER, President,

 HENRY H. PORTER, President, CHARLES E. SIMMONS, M. D., EDWARD C. SHEEHY, Commissioners Public Charities and Correction.

 DEPARTMENT OF PUBLIC CHARITIES AND CORRECTION, No. 66 THIRD AVENUE.
 PROPOSALS FOR 2,000 TONS OF FRESH MINED WHITE ASH STOVE COAL FOR THE OUT-DOOR POOR.